Gardens of Stone National Park

-The Gardens of Stone National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritagelisted Greater Blue Mountains Area.
+The Gardens of Stone National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritage-listed Greater Blue Mountains Area.
 The national park forms part of the Great Dividing Range.

 Features and location

 The most prominent features of the park are the sandstone pagoda landscapes and cliffs and canyons.
 Limestone outcrops, karsts and elevated swamps are other unusual features.